 _dmarc.domain.com TXT v=DMARC1\; p=reject\; pct=100\; rua=mailto:email@example.com\;

-The record above sets a policy to reject (p=reject) 100% (pct=100) of the email if it does not pass DKIM or SPF.
-Additionally, you can have ISPs send aggregate reports about these decisions to an email address (rua=mailto:email@example.com).
+The record above sets a policy to reject (p=reject) 100% (pct=100) if the email do not pass DKIM or SPF.
+Additionally, you can have ISPs send aggregate reports about these decisions to an email address (rua=mailto:firstname.lastname@example.org).
 There is a lot more to this record and policy that we will get into shortly.

 ISPs who support DMARC will also generate reports on sending activity for your domain.
 The reports are XML files that are emailed to the email address specified in your DMARC record.
 The reports contain the sending source (domain/IP) along with whether the message passed or failed SPF and DKIM.
 This is one of the best aspects of DMARC.
 Not only does it allow you to control email security for your domain, it also gives you deep visibility into who is sending on your behalf AND if they are signing with DKIM or passing SPF.